 - We have a night float system.

 - We have introduced a 5+1 system.
-This means that for 5 weeks, residents will be on inpatient rotations or VA rotations, and on the 6th week, they will have an entire week of ambulatory neurology including the resident’s own continuity clinic.
+This means that for 5 weeks, residents will be on inpatient rotations or VA rotations.
+On the 6th week, they will have an entire week of ambulatory neurology, including the resident’s own continuity clinic.

 - We have a brand-new Hospital Pavilion that houses our state-of-the-art Neurological Critical Care Unit (NCCU).

 - Our major affiliate is the Northport VA Medical Center, where the focus on neurologic care is mainly outpatient neurologic care, which balances the tertiary inpatient training experience at Stony Brook University Medical Center.
 The Northport VA offers a modern outpatient department located on a beautiful campus setting (golf course and all!).